 2. Once subscribed to the College you will then enrol in the MRACDS(GDP) Program.

-3. Find out all you need to know about General Dental Practice pathways in the General Dental Practice Handbook.
+3. Find out all you need to know about General Dental Practice pathways in the GDP Handbook.

 Frequently asked questions about Membership in General Dental Practice.

 |Membership - General Dental Practice (GDP)

 1 January 2017 to 31 December 2017 Fees (in AUD)

 |Assessment & Examination

 |Assessment fee (payable at start of year 1 and 2)

 |Program extension fee (for candidates commencing 2016 onward)